My first doctor just continuously asked if I was depressed.

 Our advice?
 Pick one or two resources.
 Stick with them… put your blinders on, and THEN move on when you’re ready to tackle more info.
-We have a list of our favorite autoimmune resources in our members-only toolkit, which you can gain access to by subscribing below.
+We have a list of our favorite autoimmune resources in our Free Autoimmune Starter Pack.
+Just click the button below and we’ll send it to you.

 2. Construct your autoimmune-friendly lifestyle-foundation.

 This part sounds fun right?!
 As you begin to educate yourself, you’ll notice some trends.
 They’ll probably look something like this: